 You are here

+What’s that?
+It’s the new Honda Civic estate - sorry, Tourer - a refreshingly honest car interested in one thing: space.
+How much space?
+A whopping 624 litres with the rear seats folded up.
+The Tourer sits on the same platform as the Civic hatch, though with a longer rear overhang to accommodate that massive boot.
+Fold the back seats flat and you’ll get 1668 litres of storage, while the rear seat squabs can also fold up to carry tall items in the back.
 Very versatile - we’re told you can transport 2873 tennis balls with the seats up, which will surely come as good news to tennis ball fetishists worldwide - and more space than you’ll find in the new MQB-platformed Volkswagen Golf Estate we tested earlier in the year, itself larger than the Focus and Astra boots.
 Which means this Civic has the biggest boot of them all.